 Lupin flour does have quite a strong flavour (which some people find a bit bitter), so bear that in mind, when replacing all your flour with lupin flour.
 If you are not sure, replace only 50% of your total amount of the recipe flour for lupin flour.

-RECIPES WHICH CAN BE MADE WITH LUPIN FLOUR
+RECIPES THAT CAN BE MADE WITH LUPIN FLOUR

 How to grind your own lupin flour at home